oacia/oacia_bot/README.md

 # feature

-* download douyin vedio and picture
+* download douyin vedios and pictures

-# free deploy yourself
+# deploy this bot by yourself for free

 see this tutorial https://oacia.dev/telegram-bot-develop